Who makes the Amani's products?

 What are your products made from?

-I use plant-based oils and butters to make my soap.
-The most common ones I use are olive oil, coconut oil, avocado oil, rice bran oil and castor oil.
-I also use shea butter and cocoa butter.
+All our products are vegetarian; the majority are also vegan.
+I use plant-based oils and butters to make my soap, lotion, and candles.
+The most common oils I use are olive, coconut, rice bran, apricot kernel, and castor oil.
+I also use shea, cocoa, and mango butter.
 I use essential oils and fragrance oils to scent the soap and cosmetic mica as well as natural colorants to color it.
-My most common oils/ butters for lotion are apricot kernel cocoa butter and mango butter.
-Lip balm ingredients include beeswax, apricot kernel oil, avocado oil, cocoa butter, shea butter, jojoba oil and coconut oil.
+Candles are paraffin-free and made with a blend of soy wax and coconut wax.
+Lip balm ingredients include beeswax, apricot kernel oil, cocoa butter, shea butter, coconut oil, and moringa oil.

 I heard you have to use lye to make soap?!!
 Isn’t that dangerous?

 It is chemically impossible to make soap without lye (sodium hydroxide).
-Soap is derived from a specific chemical reaction between sodium hydroxide (a base) and fats/oils (an acid).
+Soap is the result of a specific chemical reaction between sodium hydroxide (a base) and fats/oils (an acid).
 When ingredients are combined in the proper amounts, the end result is soap + glycerin.
-More on the glycerin later.
+There isn't any lye left after the saponification reaction as it has been transformed into soap.
+More on the glycerin below.

 That’s possible, but it's a bit deceptive.
 In cases where a soap label doesn’t say lye or sodium hydroxide, it will often say something like, “saponified oils of…” That’s what people put when they don’t want to say lye.
 Technically, it’s true but it really isn’t correct labeling.
 Other soaps might say something like, “sodium tallowate” or “sodium cocoate”.
 That’s just fancy speak for soap made from tallow and soap made from coconut oil.

 I use the analogy of baking when talking about soap.
 If you are making a cake you have to use baking soda or powder.
 You can’t make one without it.
-But in the end, there isn’t any baking soda left—it’s been transformed into cake.
+But in the end, there isn’t any baking soda or powder left—it’s been transformed into a cake.

 Yes.
 Most are vegan as well.
-The only animal products I use are beeswax and goat’s milk (in two soaps—Oatmeal Goat’s Milk and Not So Plain Jane).
+The only animal products I use are beeswax and goat’s milk.

 Animal products such as tallow or lard do make a great soap, but I’ve found that most of my customers prefer vegetarian.